Se habla español

 Trailer tires are generally designed to carry more weight than your average vehicle tire.
 A trailer tire load range indicates how capable the tires are of pulling heavy loads like boats, trailers, campers, livestock, or other cars.

-Referring to a trailer tire load range chart can help you determine the correct ply rating for the weight of your trailer.
+Referring to a trailer tire load range chart can help you determine the correct ply rating for your trailer’s weight.

-We’ll get more into ply rating later in this article.
-But for now, know that your tires will state the maximum load per tire.
+We’ll discuss ply rating further later in this article.
+Know that your tires will state the maximum load per tire.

 Best Trailer Tires For You